-Information on when parents or carers should be notified if it is suspected their child is a victim of abuse and which relevant authorities need to be notified.
+Information on when parents and carers should be notified if it is suspected their child is a victim of abuse, and which relevant authorities need to be notified.

 The following information applies to reporting all forms of child abuse including student sexual offending.

-In many cases where it is suspected that a child has been, or is at risk of being abused, it is extremely important that parents/carers are notified as soon as possible (as long as this is agreed to by Police and/or DHHS so as not to place the child at further risk or impede an investigation).
-This enables parents/carers to take steps to:
+In many cases where it is suspected that a child has been, or is at risk of being abused, it is extremely important that their parents or carers are notified as soon as possible, as long as this approach is agreed to by Victoria Police or Department Families, Fairness and Housing (DFFH) so as not to place the child at further risk or impede an investigation.
+This enables the parents or carers to take steps to:

 - prevent or limit their child’s exposure to further abuse

 - ensure that their child receives the support that they require.

 There are some circumstances where contacting parents and carers may place a child or adult at greater risk.

 After you have formed a suspicion or reasonable belief that a child is subject to abuse, and

 before contacting the parents or carers, your principal (or delegate) must seek advice from